learnbaydev/bloglearnbay_v2/posts/future-of-education-in-hands-of-machine-learning.md

 headerImg: "https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/machine.jpg"
 headerAlt: "An image titled 'Machine Learning in Education' shows three machine learning professionals sitting and discussing with a book and a  laptop."
 date: "Jun 10, 2022"
+tag:
+  [
-tag: [ future of machine learning in india, future of machine learning, machine learning in education sector, machine learning in education examples, machine learning in education industry, use of machine learning in education, artificial intelligence and machine learning in education, benefits of machine learning in education, machine learning in edtech ]
+    future of machine learning in india,
+    future of machine learning,
+    machine learning in education sector,
+    machine learning in education examples,
+    machine learning in education industry,
+    use of machine learning in education,
+    artificial intelligence and machine learning in education, benefits of machine learning in education,
+    machine learning in edtech,
+  ]
+parantcategory: "Data Science & BA"
 category: "Machine Learning"

 cattitle: "Stay Updated with Machine Learning Resources - LearnBay Blogs"